5alih/swanGui/README.md

 ### Pending Features

--   No other featues are coming in the near future
+-   Nothing planned for the near future

 ### Potential Improvements